TimoCodez/awesome-repos-and-resources/README.md

 ## Contact
-If you have any question about this collection of links, do not hesitate to contact me @TimoCodes on Twitter or open an issue on GitHub.
+If you have any question about this collection of links, do not hesitate to contact me [@TimoCodes](https://www.X.com/TimoCodes) on X or open an issue on GitHub.

 ## Contribution Guidelines